De Jong costs Barcelona two precious points - but disgusted Dutchman will learn from foolish red card | Goal.com

 Aimless and sloppy, listless and subdued, Barcelona struggled dismally against their bottom-of-the-table opponents.

-Former Barcelona player Abelardo was able to celebrate momentarily on his Espanyol coaching debut, when David Lopez headed home to break the deadlock after 23 minutes.
+Former Barcelona player Abelardo was able to celebrate a goal on his Espanyol coaching debut when David Lopez headed home to break the deadlock after 23 minutes.

 The Chilean midfielder is a wrecking ball, someone who brings chaos into any game, and the conclusion to the first half was similarly wild.